mowillia/LargeNKP/README.md

 <img align = "middle" src = "https://user-images.githubusercontent.com/8810308/111698215-f5d08280-880c-11eb-8361-330a35755881.png" width = "40%">
 </p>

+This plot uses the nonzero-temperature algorithm to compute the object composition for each temperature between `temp_low` and `temp_high` and then computes the total value of that composition.
+We see that as temperature is lowered, the total value of the collection increases until it presumably has reached its maximum value.

 ## Algorithm comparison plots

 In the original paper, we compare the performance of various classic knapsack problem algorithms to the proposed algorithm.
 The algorithms we compare are

 - **Brute Force**(`brute_force`): Involves listing all possible combinations of items, computing the total weights and total values of each combination and selecting the combination with the highest value with a weight below the stated limit.

-- **Dynamical Programming Solution**(`knapsack_dpV`):  Standard iterative solution to the problem which involves storing sub-problem solutions in matrix elements
+- **Dynamical Programming Solution**(`knapsack_dpV`):  Standard recursive solution to the problem which involves storing sub-problem solutions in matrix elements

 - **Fully Polynomial Time Approximate Solution (FPTAS)**(`fptas`):  Algorithm that is polynomial time in the number of elements and which has a tunable accuracy